codercommand/codercommand.github.io/content/arcade blog/arcade GDD/index.md

 Copyright, Rian Rutherford, 2024, All rights reserved.

-_This is a live document and continues to have edits._
+_This is a live document and continues to receive edits._

 ![Image](gavin-rothery-concept-piece-1-energy-landed-group-closed-v010.jpg)
 > ^ Concept art by Gavin Rothery [source](https://www.artstation.com/artwork/bKXE2G).